 Revenue histogram subplots

-The revenue histogram with colors by industry (with stacked bars) you created for the The New York Stock exchange firm was enlightening for which industries tended to be in which area of the histogram.
+The revenue histogram with colors by industry (with stacked bars) you created for the New York Stock Exchange firm was enlightening, as it showed which industries tended to be in which area of the histogram.

 However, the firm wishes to understand the distribution of each industry without having to hover to see.
-For this analysis, the previous histogram has too much in a single plot, but they don't want multiple plots.
+The previous histogram has too much in a single plot for this analysis, but they don't want multiple plots.
 How can you help solve this conundrum?

 Your task is to create a histogram of company revenues by industry as a stacked subplot and a shared x-axis to allow meaningful comparison of industries.